richardanaya/ragnar/README.md

 ## Introduction

 Ragnar is a command-line interface (CLI) tool written in Rust, designed to generate secure Bitcoin private keys from 12-word mnemonic phrases.
+This codebase was created to easily show how this is done in the most minimal way possible.

 ## BIP-39: A High-Level Overview